3.2M

 From the Front Porch is a weekly podcast production of The Bookshelf, an independent bookstore in South Georgia.
 You can follow The Bookshelf’s daily happenings on Instagram at @bookshelftville, and all the books from today’s episode can be purchased online through our store website, www.bookshelfthomasville.com.

 If you liked what you heard on today’s episode, tell us by leaving a review on iTunes.
-Or, if you’re so inclined, support us on Patreon, where you can hear our staff’s weekly New Release Tuesday conversations, read full book reviews in our monthly Shelf Life newsletter, follow along as Hunter and I conquer a classic, and receive free shipping on all your online orders.
-Just go to patreon.com/fromthefrontporch.
+Or, if you’re so inclined, support us on Patreon, where you can hear our staff’s weekly New Release Tuesday conversations, read full book reviews in our monthly Shelf Life newsletter, follow along as Hunter and I conquer a classic, and receive free media mail shipping on all your online book orders.
+Just go to patreon.com/fromthefrontporch

 We’re so grateful for you, and we look forward to meeting back here next week.